 - The establishment of a prevailing wage and apprenticeship standard, which requires prevailing wages to be paid to construction workers and exposure for apprentices in order to maximize the deduction

-How is the Section 179D deduction calculated?
+How To Calculate the Section 179D Tax Deduction

-Section 179D(b)(2) Base Deduction: The base amount of the deduction is 58 cents per square foot, and the deduction is increased by 2 cents for each percentage point in energy efficiency increase that exceeds 25%, up to $1.16 per square foot.
+The base amount of the deduction is 58 cents per square foot, and the deduction is increased by 2 cents for each percentage point in energy efficiency increase that exceeds 25%, up to $1.16 per square foot.
+For every percentage point, the building’s energy efficiency exceeds a 25% threshold (described in more detail below), and the deduction increases incrementally up to a 50% energy savings threshold.

-- The deduction can also be increased by 12 cents for each percentage point increase in energy efficiency above 25%, up to $5.91 per square foot.
+For buildings meeting the prevailing wage and apprenticeship requirements, a bonus deduction of $2.90 per square foot is available.
+The deduction can also be increased by 12 cents for each percentage point increase in energy efficiency above 25%, up to $5.81 per square foot.

 The HVAC, interior lighting or building envelop equipment must be installed on or in a building that is located in the U.S.